A Note from 2020

-This was fun.
+This was fun and highly recommended if you’re exploring Florence with kids.
 We went into the kitchen at Mamma Napoli (Piazza del Mercato Centrale 17 rosso, 50123), and all of us got to make pizza dough, form the dough, toss it, stretch it, put on sauce and make our own pizzas.
 It was the best pizza we’ve ever had, mostly because of the ingredients, partially because of the experience.

 5) Chocolate Tasting

-Amedei makes the best chocolate in the world.
+Amedei, outside of Pisa, makes some of the best chocolate in the world.
 We spent roughly two hours with them learning about the chocolate making process, tasting chocolate in all forms and percentages and then pouring chocolate to bring home.
 Really fun afternoon.
 You can’t go wrong with chocolate anyway, but this was as perfect a chocolate experience as you can get.

 6) Uffizi Museum